 TEDGlobal 2007: Session 2: Newton Aduaka

-Newton Aduaka is the film-maker responsible for the award winning film Ezra, told through the eyes of a young Sierra Leonean.
+Newton Aduaka is the filmmaker responsible for the award-winning film Ezra, told through the eyes of a young Sierra Leonean.
 It illuminates one of the most harrowing consequences of the civil war: the recruitment of child soldiers.
 Three clips from his movies were shown in quick succession.
-The final clip is from a movie […]
+The final clip is from a movie where […]

 TEDGlobal 2007: Session 2: Dr. Kenneth Vickery

 Dr Kenneth Vickery filled in for George Ayittey during this slot.
-We would have to wait a little longer for Big Goerge and it would be worth while.
+We would have to wait a little longer for Big George, and it would be worthwhile.
 Ken is the author of Black and White in Southern Zambia.
 The essence of his talk was a quick, very quick history lesson on Africa.
-He came […]
+He came to […]

 TEDGlobal 2007: Session 2: Dr. Zeresenay Alemseged

-Session 2: Looking Back to Look Forward, was kicked off by Dr Zeresenay Alemseged, a palaeontologist from the Max Planck Institute for Evolutionary Anthropology.
-Dr Zeray discovered the remains of the oldest humanoid child in Ethopia in 2000.
-The discovery is affectionately named “Selam”, a 3 year old hominid child, and announced in 2006.
-He […]
+Session 2: Looking Back to Look Forward was kicked off by Dr Zeresenay Alemseged, a palaeontologist from the Max Planck Institute for Evolutionary Anthropology.
+Dr Zeray discovered the remains of the oldest humanoid child in Ethiopia in 2000.
+The discovery is affectionately named Selam, a 3-year-old hominid child, and was announced in 2006.
+He explains […]

 TEDGlobal 2007: Session 1: Bono

 Bono is one of Africa’s biggest supporters.
 He was not listed on the official program for this TEDGlobal as a speaker and made an impromptu appearance on stage.
-Back in 2005 Bono won the TEDPrize and accepted with a truly riveting talk on why the West should help Africa and how they can benefit as […]
+Back in 2005, Bono won the TED Prize and accepted with a truly riveting talk on why the West should help Africa and how they can benefit […]